 Research says the most effective and cost-efficient way to address the issue of substance abuse is prevention.
 SATUCI uses three different types of evidence-based programs to teach the prevention of substance use and abuse.
-The programs are primarily taught in the elementary, middle and high schools by SATUCI prevention staff.
+The programs are primarily taught in the elementary, middle and high schools by SATUCI prevention specialists.

 Lifeskills is a substance abuse prevention curriculum taught to all Marshalltown fifth through ninth graders.
 The material focuses on giving students the skills needed to resist alcohol and drugs.
 It also increases self-esteem and self-confidence.